 CUPS is affiliated with Carnegie Mellon CyLab.
-Our research is funded by grants from the National Science Foundation, the Army Research Office, Fundacao para a Ciencia e Tecnologia (FCT) Portugal under a grant from the Information and Communications Technology Institute (ICTI) at CMU, Microsoft, DG Foundation, The Privacy Projects, and Google.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or any of our other funders.
+Our research is funded by grants from the National Science Foundation, the Army Research Lab, Microsoft, and Google.
 Wombat Security Technologies, Inc. is commercializing some of the technologies we developed.

 CUPSstudents come from several CMU PhD programs including the programs in Computation, Organizations and Society, Engineering and Public Policy, Human Computer Interaction, Computer Science, Electrical and Computer Engineering, and Public Policy and Management.
 Perspective students should apply directly to these programs and also express their interest in the CUPS doctoral training program.

 News and Events